-- Christchurch City Libraries has created a Matariki learning resource pack for teachers of pupils in Years 1 to 8.
+Christchurch City Libraries has created a Matariki learning resource pack for teachers of pupils in Years 1 to 8.
 Full of practical examples and ideas, this resource can be used to incorporate Matariki into subjects such as art, dance, English, science, social science and social studies.

-- Te Whata Raki
+Te Whata Raki

-- Come and discover the new world inside Te Whata Raki.
+Come and discover the new world inside Te Whata Raki.
 Explore our new online world with your guide, Whetu Marama.
 Learn about some traditional stories, told through waiata, pictures and other web resources before trying out the quiz.

-- Matariki paper LED Circuit
+Matariki paper LED Circuit

-- A papertronics Instructables activity by Fabriko.
+A papertronics Instructables activity by Fabriko.

-See our set of Matariki photos on Flickr.
+See all our Matariki photos on Flickr.